The cost of living in Italy: Photo of a street market in Naples

 In 2009, the High Court of Rome made a groundbreaking decision by granting Italian citizenship to a descendant of an Italian woman born before 1948.
 This decision provided a legal precedent for others in similar situations and established the judicial process as a viable route for citizenship claims based on maternal lineage.

-Individuals affected by the pre-1948 restrictions must pursue their cases through the Italian legal system, specifically filing lawsuits to establish their right to citizenship.
+Individuals affected by the pre-1948 restrictions must pursue their cases through the Italian legal system, even after the creation of the newly formed governmental body, specifically filing lawsuits to establish their right to citizenship.

 Choosing between consular, judicial, or administrative routes

 When applying for Italian citizenship by descent, applicants can choose between consular, judicial, or administrative routes.
-Each route has its timelines, costs, and complexity.
+As of 2025, with the enactment of Law No. 74/2025, Italian consulates and municipalities have ceased accepting applications for citizenship by descent.

 Importance of specialized assistance in the initial process